 Gruyere Cheese Taste

-Gruyere is a type of Swiss hard yellow cheese that has small holes throughout.
+It is a type of hard Swiss yellow cheese that has small holes throughout.
 It that can be described as being slightly salty and sweet with a flavor that greatly varies with its age.

 The taste of a young Gruyere cheese is creamy and nutty, which becomes increasingly assertive, complex, and earthy as it ages.

 A fully aged Gruyere cheese should be about five months to twelve months.
-A fully matured Gruyere has small cracks, that impart a slightly grainy texture upon it.
+When fully matured it has small cracks, that impart a slightly grainy texture upon it.